kochmstbfh/SwissKnowledgeGraph-PerformingArts/README.md

 ## Basic information
 GraphDB Free from Ontotext was used as the triplestore in this project.
 The RDF files of the named graphs are stored in the "NamedGraphs" folder.
 These files contain all triples that were loaded into the triplestore during the development of the knowledge graph.
 The "Repositories" folder contains the configuration files of the two repositories used ("RawData" and "SwissKnowledgeGraphforthePerformingArts").
 In the folder "Ontologies" all ontology files are stored, which were used in the triplestore.
+The developed prototype can be reproduced by creating the two repositories in GraphDB with the configuration files from the folder "Repositories" and the corresponding files from the folders "NamedGraphs" and "Ontologies".

 ## Github repository structure